Sport in Switzerland: Winter sports

 Skiing and mountaineering are much practiced by Swiss people and foreigners, the highest summits attract mountaineers from around the world.

 As a predominantly mountainous country Switzerland has traditionally been one of the strongest nations in the sport of alpine skiing, where it has a long-running rivalry with neighboring Austria.
 The Swiss reached their peak in the sport in the 1980s, when they won the overall Nations' Cup in the FIS Alpine Ski World Cup for seven consecutive years from 1981 to 1987.
-Switzerland's most successful alpine skiers include Pirmin Zurbriggen, Peter Müller, Bernhard Russi, Didier Cuche, Franz Heinzer and Michael von Grünigen among the men and Vreni Schneider, Erika Hess, Michela Figini, Maria Walliser, Marie Therese Nadig, Sonja Nef, Lise-Marie Morerod and Brigitte Oertli among the women.
+Switzerland's most successful alpine skiers include Pirmin Zurbriggen, Peter Müller, Bernhard Russi, Didier Cuche, Franz Heinzer, Michael von Grünigen, Carlo Janka, Beat Feuz and Marco Odermatt among the men and Vreni Schneider, Erika Hess, Michela Figini, Maria Walliser, Marie Therese Nadig, Sonja Nef, Lise-Marie Morerod, Brigitte Oertli, Lara Gut-Behrami, Corinne Suter and Wendy Holdener among the women.

 Switzerland is also notable as the birthplace of competitive sledding, which originated in the Swiss resort of St. Moritz, which was also where the first bobsleigh was constructed in the late nineteenth century.
 Switzerland has traditionally been a strong nation in bobsleigh, enjoying a particularly fierce rivalry with East Germany in the 1970s and 1980s.

 Simon Ammann has been one of the world's best ski jumpers in the 21st century, whilst Dario Cologna has emerged as one of the top cross-country skiers in the world in the late 2000s.

 Curling has been a very popular winter sport for more than 30 years.
 The Swiss teams have won 3 World Men's Curling Championships and 2 Women's titles.
 The Swiss men's team skipped by Dominic Andres won a gold medal at 1998 Nagano Winter Olympics.

 Stéphane Lambiel, two-time winner of the World Figure Skating Championships amongst numerous other domestic and international competitions, is one of the world's top figure skaters.

 Bandy exists in minor form.
 In September 2017 Switzerland made its debut at the annual rink bandy tournament in Nymburk, Czech Republic.
 At the 2018 Women's Bandy World Championship, Switzerland will participate.

 Ice hockey

-Most Swiss people follow ice hockey and support one of the 13 teams of the National League which, as of 2017, is the most-attended European ice hockey league.
+Most Swiss people follow ice hockey and support one of the 14 teams of the National League which, as of 2023, is the most-attended European ice hockey league.

 In April–May 2009, Switzerland hosted the Ice Hockey World Championships for the 10th time.
-The Swiss national ice hockey team's latest achievements are two silver medals at the 2013 World Ice Hockey Championships and 2018 World Ice Hockey Championships.
-The "Nati" is currently ranked 7th at the IIHF World Ranking.
+The Swiss national ice hockey team's latest achievements are three silver medals at the 2013 World Ice Hockey Championships, 2018 World Ice Hockey Championships and 2024 World Ice Hockey Championships.
+The "Nati" is currently ranked 5th in the IIHF World Ranking.